 - Lititz Borough has a population of 9,385 people, and occupies a total area of 2.3 square miles.

 - Pennsylvania Routes 772 (Main Street) and 501 (Broad Street) are the major East-West and North-South streets in the town.

-- The visitor Welcome Center is located in the old Lititz Train Station in Lititz Springs Park.
-The station is an exact replica of the original 1884 Passenger and Express Station.
+- The visitor Welcome Center is located in a replica of the original 1884 Passenger Depot and Express Station in Lititz Springs Park.

 - Lititz was the first community in Pennsylvania to establish a Historic District.
 That’s why so many of its old buildings survive in such a great state of preservation.